DatanoiseTV/myrmt/README.md

 >so on.
 In this mode, there will be an idle level lasting one clk_div cycle between N and N+1
 >transmissions.

 The frequency generator software tries to repeat the items `NRep` times before looping so that it minimizes jitter.
-Depending on the Available RMT RAM this is not always possible.
-The available RMT internal RAM is divided into 8 64-item blocks and can be flexibily assigned to RMT channels.
-Very low frequency generators such as 0.01 Hz can take up the whole RMT memory.
-The `params` utility shows us some examples.
+Depending on the available RMT RAM this is not always possible.
+The available RMT internal RAM is divided into 8 64-item blocks and can be flexibily assigned to RMT channels (with some restrictions).
+Very low frequency generators such as 0.01 Hz can take up the whole RMT RAM.
+The `params` utility shows us some examples:

 ```bash